vork-ai/vork-server/README.md

 ### The public relay

 A hosted relay instance runs at `relay.vork.sh` and is the default out of the box.
-No registration, no configuration — it Just Vork&trade;.
+No registration, no configuration.
+It's designed to Just Vork&trade;.
 You can self-host the relay if you prefer; the source is at [github.com/ludup/vork-relay](https://github.com/ludup/vork-relay) and it's a single Spring Boot jar.

+My company **[Jadpative](https://jadaptive.com)** hosts and pays for the relay service.

 ---